Mentissa (singer): Career

 In October 2021, she joined the record label Tôt ou Tard.
 The airplay of the song "Et bam" on radio launched her career.
 Her debut album, La Vingtaine, was released on 18 November 2022.
 Mentissa opened for Vianney at the Olympia on 24, 25 and 26 November 2022, and embarked on her first tour in February 2023.

 In 2024, she became a coach in the eleventh season of The Voice Belgique, alongside Beverly Jo Scott, Christophe Willem and Hatik.
 She was also announced as one of eight participants in Eurosong 2025, the Belgian national selection for the Eurovision Song Contest 2025, with the song "Désolée".
 The song was co-written by Vianney.

 Personal life

-Mentissa is fluent in both Dutch and French.
+Mentissa is fluent in both Dutch and French, and sings mostly in French.
 She lives in Paris.